 This shift in perception can influence admissions choices, impact retention, and weaken overall competitiveness of institutions.

+As NEP 2020 encourages more flexible, multidisciplinary and learner-centric education, institutions that continue relying solely on traditional teaching models may find it increasingly difficult to meet learner expectations and remain competitive.
 Campus institutions that adapt to the expectations of today’s learners can gain relevance and stand out in an education landscape where students actively seek environments that support engagement, personalization, and a stronger sense of academic belonging.
-Aligning with changing student expectations can further positively impact competitiveness, retention, and overall student satisfaction.
+Aligning with changing student expectations can further positively impact enrolements, retention, overall student satisfaction and institutional competitiveness.

 This mounting pressure can lead to: